 Depending on the type of simulation that needs to be performed or requirements that need to be proved, there could be the need of using RMS or EMT models.
-It has been recognized in various standards and guidelines that deal with modelling and requirement verification through simulations, that for the compliance verification associated to Grid Code requirements and FRT requirements, RMS models are considered acceptable; for inverter-based technology EMT models can be required on weak grid with high RES penetration.
+It has been recognized in various standards and guidelines that deal with modelling and requirement verification through simulations, that for the compliance verification associated to Grid Code requirements and FRT requirements, RMS models are considered acceptable.